nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 ![The Git Staging Area](../fig/fig/git-staging-area.svg)

 Let's watch   as our changes to a file move from our editor to the staging area and into long-term storage.
 First,
 we'll add another line to the file:

 ~~~
-$ nano mars.txt
+!nano mars.txt
-$ cat mars.txt
+!cat mars.txt
 ~~~
-{: .bash}
+{: .source}

 ~~~
 Cold and dry, but everything is my favorite color